femou1/pb-handbooks/pet_handbook.md

 During the Missiles event, the Labs room is automatically restricted, this means that you are free to kill any non-PET and non-PBST that enter the room.
 This restriction is automatically voided in the moment of the disaster ending.

 [/details]

+[details="Critical Alert"]
+When a Marshall+ is hosting a patrol, in the event of an in-game emergency such as 3k/-3k being reached, missile event, huge amounts of nuke trains exploding, etc, the host can now declare a “Critical Alert” - this is something declared in PET chat where EVERY PET attending the event are ordered to respond and focus on said alert
+﻿
+Once a Critical Alert is revoked, PET are to return to their normal duties, until another Critical Alert is issued by the host
+[/details]

 ---